Green Lane railway station

 Green Lane railway station serves the Tranmere area of Birkenhead, Merseyside, England.
-The station is situated on the Chester and Ellesmere Port branches of the Wirral Line, part of the Merseyrail network.
+The station is situated on the Chester, Liverpool Central and Ellesmere Port branches of the Wirral Line, part of the Merseyrail network.

 History

 The station was opened in 1886 as the terminus of the Mersey Railway's line from Liverpool via the Mersey Railway Tunnel.
 In 1891 the line was extended southwards to Rock Ferry, and was subsequently electrified in 1903.
 The line was integrated into the Merseyrail network in the 1970s.
 Merseyrail extensions in the 1980s and 1990s allowed train services to be extended beyond Rock Ferry; first to Hooton in 1985, then to Chester in 1993 and finally Ellesmere Port in 1994.

 In early June 2014 it was announced that this station would be among a small number of stations on the Merseyrail network that will be spruced up as part of a £3.7m programme of improvements.
-In May 2015, the ticket office closed for refurbishment works to take place, which reopened in June 2015.
+In May 2015, the ticket office closed for refurbishment works to take place and it reopened in June 2015.
 On 15 June, work started on the platform areas.
 6 car trains did not stop at the station between 15 June and 20 July whilst some of these works took place.
 The old waiting shelters were replaced with new ones and a cover was placed over the majority of the Liverpool bound platform.
 New lighting and information boards have also been introduced throughout the station, as well as new artwork on the Chester and Ellesmere Port Platform.